syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 ![VerticalOffset and HorizontalOffset support for tooltip in UWP Chart](Interactive-Features_images/Interactive-Features_img5.jpeg)

-### ToolTip Duration
+### Tooltip Duration

-This property [`ShowDuration`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_ShowDurationProperty) in [`ChartToolTip`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html) sets the duration time for tooltip to be displayed in milliseconds.
+This property [`ShowDuration`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_ShowDurationProperty) in [`ChartTooltip`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html) sets the duration time for tooltip to be displayed in milliseconds.

 The following code example demonstrates the duration of the tooltip set as 5 seconds.